MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-merge.md

 > [!div class="mx-imgBorder"]
 > ![](media/configure-data-merge-discarded-attributes.png "Discarded attributes")

 At this point, if you suspect that some important attributes were not matched, you can manually add them through the **Add Merged Attribute** button.
-We will expand on adding merged attributes in the next step.
-If, on the contrary, you suspect that too many attributes are merged at this point, you can unmerge them by clicking the **three dots** icon as shown below and then **Unmerge**.
+We will expand on adding merged attributes in the step four.
+If, on the contrary, you suspect that some merged attributes should not be merged you can unmerge them by clicking the **three dots** icon as shown below and then **Unmerge**.

-[final 8]
+[missing image 3]

 **Right attribute values table**: Upon clicking each of the attributes in the **left attributes menu** a corresponding attribute values table will appear to the right (shown in blue below):